Life Lessons From Mayberry Overview

 To make reservations for this great event please call 1.800.588.7222

-Seven breakout sessions, plus two nighttime “Episode Extras” let you enjoy as many as nine episode studies during the event.
+Five breakout sessions, plus two nighttime “Episode Extras” let you enjoy seven episode studies during the event.

 Andy Forecloses—Andy has the unpleasant duty of evicting a beloved family when they’re unable to make their monthly house payment.
 Landlord Ben Weaver demands that the Scobey family, his mortgagees, pay up or get out.
 But Andy is convinced there must be another way.
-This episode features our special guest, actress Margaret Kerry.
+This episode features our special guest for the week, actress Margaret Kerry (Helen Scobey).

 Christmas Story—The only Christmas episode is endearing for its beautiful rendition of “Away in a Manger” and for the love, acceptance, and forgiveness the Taylors and friends show to a seemingly unlovable Scrooge.
-This episode features our special guest, actress Margaret Kerry.
+This episode features our special guest for the week, actress Margaret Kerry (Bess Muggins).

 Citizen’s Arrest—Andy is up to his ears in conflict management—between Gomer and Barney, Otis and Barney, and himself and Barney.
 This session offers scriptural reminders for managing disagreements, as well as biblical helps for building and maintaining good relationships.